nest/nestml/doc/syntax.md

 ```
 port_name <- inhibitory? excitatory? (spike | current)
 ```
-There are three possibilities to define a valid input block.
+There are three basic constilations for a valid input block.
 * It is composed of the single port, which is either `spike` or `current`, that receives as well positive weighted spikes as well as negative weighted spikes.
 * It is composed of two ports.
 The first port is an `inhibitory` port, the second port is an `excitatory` port.
 In that case, spikes are routed based on their weight.
 Positive weighted spikes go to the `excitatory` port, negative weighted spikes go to the `inhibitory` port.
+In that case both ports are mandatory.
 * There are more the one `spike` or `current` port.
 In that case, a multisynapse neuron is created.
 The `receptor_types` entry is created in the dict.
-It maps port names to its port indicies in NEST.
+It maps port names to its port indexes in NEST.
 ### Output

 Each neuron model in NESTML can only send a single type of event.
 The